BeauMercier/drasticClientPortal/README.md

 - `user_files` - Metadata for general user files and non-BIR project files.
 - `business_information_requests` - Stores the main data for BIR.
 - `bir_file` - Stores metadata for files uploaded as part of a BIR.

+## Recent Stability Improvements

+Recent updates have resolved several critical issues related to authentication and navigation:
+*   **Page loading hangs and "Auth session missing!" errors** caused by cross-domain cookie problems on Vercel preview deployments have been fixed by pinning cookies to the parent domain (`.drasticdigital.com`) and optimizing Supabase client initialization in the middleware.
+*   **Incorrect redirects from the root path (`/`)** for authenticated users have been corrected.
+Users are now directed to their role-specific dashboards as defined in `src/lib/config/auth-config.ts`.
+*   **A redirect loop to `/login`** for unauthenticated users has been fixed by ensuring `/login` is not treated as a protected route by the middleware.

+These changes contribute to a more stable and reliable user experience.